Thursday, December 26, 2024

 For our visit with Paula in Shediac (Cocagne and Moncton) we rented a two bedroom apartment from AirBnB in the Seagull Condo Resort overlooking the water and the one lane Shediac Bridge.
 The panorama above is from one of our balconies.
 Shediac Bridge is a bridge, but also a community just 10 minutes north of Shediac the town.

-We arrived from Percé Rock, Quebec on the afternoon of Thursday September 19; visited with Paula, haunted the town and saw some sights over the next week; Sam and Barry arrived from Moncton on the following Thursday with their wedding at the apartment on the afternoon of Friday September 27; the next day, Saturday the 28th, we left with Sam and Barry for Fredericton.
+We arrived from Percé Rock, Quebec on the afternoon of Thursday September 19; visited with Paula, explored the town and saw some sights over the next week; Sam and Barry arrived from Moncton on the following Thursday with their wedding at the apartment on the afternoon of Friday September 27; the next day, Saturday the 28th, we left with Sam and Barry for Fredericton.
 See related blog pages around this one for those stories.

 The view in the panorama above is mostly to the north.
 To the center left, i.e. to the west, is the Shediac Bridge over the Shediac River.
 Paula lives up the river in the woods about 10 minutes away.
 To the right, i.e. to the east, across the bay is Grande-Digue, to the far right, but out of view, is the nearby Shediac Island and from there away across the Northumberland Strait is PEI which we were able to visit.
 We had several gloriously dramatic sunsets but never had an impressive sun rise.
 Most days started fairly cloudy with the weather clearing as the day went on.
 I understand this is off season for tourists and we were lucky to have the good weather we found.